warmist/scripts/docs/agitation-rebalance.rst

 For the surface wilderness in savage biomes (non-savage biomes will never see agitated wildlife), DF maintains a counter.
 Your dwarves increase the counter when they chop down trees or catch fish.
-Once it crosses a threshold, wildlife that enters the map has a chance of becoming agitated and will aggressively attack your units.
+Once it crosses a threshold, wildlife that enters the map has a chance of becoming agitated and aggressively attacking your units.
 This chance increases the higher the counter rises.
 Once a year, the counter is decremented by a fixed amount.

 Only one group of wildlife can be on the surface at a time.
-When you kill all the creatures in a group, or when they finally wander off on their own, the game quickly spawns a new group to enter the map.
-Each new group rolls a chance against the current surface irritation counter for whether it becomes agitated.
+When you kill all the creatures in a group, or when they finally wander off on their own, the game quickly spawns a new group to replace them.
+Each new group rolls against the current surface irritation counter for a chance to become agitated.

-If they do roll to become agitated, they will seek your units out and attack.
-This means that an agitated wave will quickly be destroyed -- if it doesn't quickly destroy you -- and a new wave will spawn.
-This means that once you cross the threshold that starts the agitation attacks, you may suffer near-constant retribution until you stop all tree cutting and fishing on the surface and hide for years until the counter falls low enough again.
+Since agitated wildlife seeks out your units to attack, they are often quickly destroyed -- if they don't quickly destroy *you* -- and a new wave will spawn.
+The new wave will have a similar chance to the previous wave for becoming agitated.
+This means that once you cross the threshold that starts the agitation attacks, you may suffer near-constant retribution until you stop all tree cutting and fishing on the surface and hide for sufficient years until the counter falls low enough again.

 The caverns
 ~~~~~~~~~~~

 DF similarly maintains counters for each cavern layer, with the chance of
 cavern invasion checked once per season.
-This same counter also affects the
+This same counter also determines the
 chance of a forgotten beasts attack.
 The cavern irritation counter is increased
 for tree felling and fishing within the cavern's area.
 Moreover, doing anything
 that makes noise will increase the irritation level further.
 Responding to
-invaders in the caverns makes noise, which leads to a cycle of invasions that
+invaders in the caverns makes noise, which can lead to a cycle of invasions that
 never ends.
-You can wall off the caverns, but then invaders will continue to
+If you wall off the caverns, invaders will continue to spawn and
-build up and their sheer numbers will start impacting your FPS.
-The irritation
+build up over time.
+Your FPS will be impacted by large numbers of units on the
+map, even if they are hidden in the caverns.
+The irritation counters for the
-counters for the cavern layers do not decay over time, so once attacks begin,
+cavern layers do not decay over time, so once attacks begin, there will be a
-they will not stop.
+flat 33% chance of an additional attack every season, regardless of the
+presence of previous invaders.

 The settings
 ~~~~~~~~~~~~